-All eligible and authorized VA users of the system must read and acknowledge the VA National Rules of Behavior (ROB) or VA Contractor's ROB pertaining to everyday behavior expected of Organizational Users, prior to gaining access to any VA/Federal information system or sensitive information.
+All eligible and authorized users of the system must read and acknowledge the VA general Rules of Behavior (ROB) pertaining to everyday behavior expected of Organizational Users prior to gaining access to any VA/Federal information system or sensitive information.
 The rules are included as part of the annual VA Privacy and Information Security Awareness and Rules of Behavior (WBT) course, ID# 10176, which all VA network authorized users must complete via the VA's Talent Management System (TMS).
 After the user's initial acceptance of the Rules, the user must re-affirm their acceptance annually as part of the renew/refreshing privacy and security awareness training.
 Acceptance is obtained via electronic acknowledgment and is tracked through the TMS system.
 The questions are directed at providing notice to the individual of the scope of information collected, the right to consent to uses of the information, and the right to decline to provide information.
-System administrators are required to complete additional role-based training.
-Additionally, these users also need to complete course ID# 10203, HIPAA and Privacy training annually since they will have direct access to PHI in the Millennium system in particular, and the Federal EHR system in general.
-The curriculum of TMS courses identified and assigned to a user by the URA process is to address different purposes other than privacy awareness & training.
+System administrators are required to complete additional role-based training, course ID# 10203, HIPAA and Privacy training, annually.